Ring0s4u2Proxy/Low-Level-OCR-Triggered-Keylogger/README.md

-In order to prevent script kiddies from copying and pasting this, and then getting a cutting edge keylogger, I have taken out the actual keylogger section, and any sort of obfuscation, or process injection.
-I think it is pretty easy to read-inbetween the lines regarding how to make this silent and how it could be used for abuse.
-Also, with the right knowledge it is possible to create a timer that activates when the, "Function Triggered When A Keyword is Detected," is activated, this timer would hypothetically stop the looping/screenshot function of the program.
+In order to prevent script kiddies from copying and pasting this and then getting a cutting-edge keylogger, I have taken out the actual keylogger code and any sort of obfuscation, process injection, and basically anything that makes it malicious.
+I think it is pretty easy to read in-between the lines regarding how to make this silent and how it could be used for abuse.

+Another thing I would like to mention is that with the right knowledge, it is possible to create a timer that activates when the "Function Triggered When A Keyword is Detected" is activated; this timer would hypothetically stop the looping/screenshot function of the program for a set amount of time until the "Function Triggered When A Keyword is Detected" function is deactivated when the timer reaches 0.

-Also, it would be possible to create a function using these techniques that cuts off network communication when a keyword like, "Network Monitor," is analayzed.
-It is also theoretically possible to create a function that moves the file and renames the file when the name of the file is analyzed by the OCR.
+Also, it should be theoretically possible to create a function using these techniques that cuts off network communication when a keyword like "Network Monitor" is analyzed.
+It is also theoretically possible to create a function that moves this program to a new location and renames it when the name of the name of this program is analyzed by the OCR.